cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 ## The plugin supports

 * `suspend`: Workflow call `cloudify.interfaces.freeze.suspend` for each node that has such operation.
-For backward compatibility also run deprecated `cloudify.interfaces.lifecycle.suspend`.
+For backward compatibility also run deprecated.
+  `cloudify.interfaces.lifecycle.suspend`.
 * `resume`: Workflow call `cloudify.interfaces.freeze.resume` for each node that has such operation.
-For backward compatibility also run deprecated `cloudify.interfaces.lifecycle.resume`.
+For backward compatibility also run deprecated.
+  `cloudify.interfaces.lifecycle.resume`.
 * `backup`: Workflow call such calls for each node that has such operation.
   * `cloudify.interfaces.freeze.fs_prepare` for all **services** nodes,